-IB Engineering IA Project Ideas: Concept to Execution for 2026
+IB Engineering IA Project Ideas: A Complete Guide for 2026

-IB Engineering IA: Assessment Criteria & Mark Distribution
+IB Engineering IA: Assessment Criteria and Mark Distribution

 The IA Trap: Generic topics like “Design a Robot” lose marks immediately.
 IB examiners reward user-centered design: topics that solve real problems for real people.

-The Winning Approach: Identify a genuine user need + connect it to your personal interest/background.
+The Winning Approach: Identify a genuine user need and connect it to your personal interest or background.

 IB Engineering IA: 5-Step Framework for Success